JordanMartinez/purescript-jordans-reference/11-Syntax/03-Type-Level-Programming-Syntax/src/03-Defining-Functions/Readme.md

 class MyClass a
   someValue :: Boolean

-instance firstInstance :: (SomeConstraint a) => MyClass a where someValue = true else instance secondInstance :: MyClass a where someValue = false
+instance (SomeConstraint a) => MyClass a where someValue = true else instance MyClass a where someValue = false
 ```
 Here's the steps the compiler walks through: